-At Children's Corner Day Nursery, we believe that all children need contact with familiar, consistent carers to ensure they can grow and develop socially and emotionally.
-At times children need to be cuddled, encouraged, held, and offered physical reassurance.
+At CCDN we believe that all children need contact with familiar, consistent carers to ensure they can grow and develop socially and emotionally.
+Children need to feel safe, secure and happy so we expect nursery staff to be responsive to children's needs, whilst maintaining professionalism.
+We accept that children need to be cuddled, encouraged, held and offered physical reassurance, and ensure intimate care routines are undertaken in a safe, respectful and child-centred way.

-Intimate care routines are essential throughout the day to meet children's basic needs.
-This may include nappy changing, supporting children with toileting, changing clothes, and giving first aid treatment and specialist medical support, where required.

-In order to maintain the child's privacy, we will carry out the majority of these actions on a one-to-one basis, wherever possible, by the child's key person with the exception of first aid treatment which must be carried out by a qualified paediatric first aider.
+Intimate care routines may include nappy changing, supporting children with toileting, changing clothes, and giving first aid treatment and specialist medical support, where required.
+In order to maintain the child's privacy, we will carry out the majority of these actions on a one-to-one basis and, wherever possible, by the child's key person.
+First aid treatment will be carried out by a qualified paediatric first aider.